ncatlab/nlab-content/pages/3480.md

 in $Vect$.
 Finally using that $FinVect(V,W) \simeq V\otimes W^*$ the above coend expression follows.

-As before, more work is required to show that ven for $A$ itself not finite dimensional, it is still recovered in terms of the above (co)end over just its finite dimensional modules.
+As before, more work is required to show that even for $A$ itself not finite dimensional, it is still recovered in terms of the above (co)end over just its finite dimensional modules.

 ### For Lie groupoids